zelphir/myweb/web/src/pages/home.md

 I've been playing with computers for a long time! :-)

-Based in London... love NodeJS/React/Docker/Git/Serverless!
+Based in London... love NodeJS/React/GraphQL/Docker/Git/Serverless!

-I have an extensive understanding of working in an Agile environments and several years of experience.
-I can be a strong driving force for improving the performance, scalability and reliability of different projects.
-I have a long track record of creating dynamic, rich and interesting web/mobile projects.
-I've worked in several leading global internet technology companies.
+In the past years I've worked for different companies, from startups to leading global technology companies.

-As a self directed and self managed person I am always pushing myself to deliver ongoing process improvements in anything I do.
+I always push myself to improve the code quality and the working flow everywhere I go.
+Automation is very important for me, and I always try to speed up and automate as much stuff as I can, from testing tools, continuous delivery, utility tools, etc... to make other devs' lives easier and more relaxed.
+Trying to use serverless architecture (from different provider like AWS, Google, Azure) as much as I can.

 I'm also an enthusiast photographer.